woocommerce/woocommerce-rest-api-docs/source/includes/v3/_product-tags.md

 ## View a Product Tag ##

-This API lets you retrieve a product shipping class.
+This API lets you retrieve a product tag.

 <div class="api-endpoint">
 	<div class="endpoint-data">